jamescurran/jamescurran.github.io/_posts/2013-11-11-Using-a-Second-Model-object-in-an-ASPNET-MVC-View.md

 Say for example, you are displaying a personnel record.
 It would be logical from your model to be a `Employee` object.
 But, perhaps, instead of just displaying that person&apos;s department, you want to include a drop-down listbox, containing all the department names, so you could re-deploy him.
 The list of departments wouldn&apos;t be part of the `Employee` object, so we&apos;d need a different way to get it to the page.

-Basically, there are two way : The quick and easy and "bad" way (ViewBag), and the difficult and "correct" (a ViewModel object).
+Basically, there are two ways - The quick and easy and "bad" way (ViewBag), and the difficult and "correct" (a ViewModel object).

 The "correct" way would be to create a new class, say DisplayEmployeeViewModel, which has two properties, `Employee` and `Departments`, and you return that from the controller as your model.